The most important financial planning document is your Last Will and Testament. Most couples have each other as their primary beneficiary in their

 If it is a joint account with the right of survivorship, then your spouse would automatically inherit the account or property by operation of law regardless of the fact that you are separated or even how long you have been separated.
 Once you separate, you should review any joint interests and make revisions accordingly.

-If you and your spouse separate, it is advisable to contact a South Carolina divorce attorney immediately and try to resolve the financial issues by way of a marital settlement agreement.
+If you and your spouse separate or plan on divorcing, it is advisable to contact a South Carolina divorce attorney immediately and try to resolve the financial issues by way of a marital settlement agreement.

-For an Estate Planning lawyer in Greenville, Spartanburg or Pickens County call
+For an Estate Planning lawyer in Anderson, Greenville, Spartanburg or Pickens County call

 L. Wayne Patterson, Attorney at Law